pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Recent Changes (Updated March 13, 2025)

+- Fixed missing logo.png file by creating a copy from logo-high-res.png to resolve 404 errors
 - Added PDF export functionality to the Interview Prep feature:
   - Created a new InterviewPrepPDF component for rendering the interview prep plan as a PDF
   - Implemented text processing to properly format Markdown content in the PDF